yousernaym/vm/README.md

 cd vm
 bootstrap.bat
 ```
-Then open VisualMusic.sln with Visual Studio and build.
+Then open VisualMusic.sln in Visual Studio and build.
 For playback of general midi songs, get a [soundfont file](https://musescore.org/en/node/109371), rename it to soundfont.sf2 and put it in the app folder (eg., bin/debug).

 ## Author